crux-eval/eval-arena/README.md

 ### How?
 * Since LLMs generates independent and diverse samples, we can draw multiple samples per question to measure the noise components.
 * [estimators.py](estimators.py) contains the Paired and Unpaired estimators to do this.
-* By measuring the paired noise of many pairs of models, some clear patterns emerge.
+* By measuring the noise of many pairs of models, some clear patterns emerge.

 The original Eval-Arena docs are at [doc/eval-arena-findings.md](doc/eval-arena-readme.md).